mozeyada/CyberPrompt/README.md

 # CyberCQBench

-**The most cost-effective and trustworthy AI models for high-stakes security and compliance tasks.**
+**Cost-effective and research-compliant AI evaluation for cybersecurity operations.**

-CyberCQBench is a groundbreaking platform that enables Security Operations Center (SOC) analysts, compliance professionals, and cybersecurity researchers to identify which AI models provide the best value for money while staying compliant.
+CyberCQBench is a research platform that enables Security Operations Center (SOC) analysts, compliance professionals, and cybersecurity researchers to evaluate AI models for security tasks with full reproducibility and cost tracking.

 ## 🎯 Why CyberCQBench?

 As organizations adopt Large Language Models (LLMs) like GPT-4, Claude, and Gemini for incident analysis, compliance mapping, and threat intelligence reporting, one question remains unanswered: **Which AI is the most reliable, and at what cost?**

-CyberCQBench solves this by:
-1. **Cost-Quality Trade-offs**: Interactive analytics showing which models provide the best value per dollar
+## Key Features

+- **Research Compliance**: Full experiment tracking with dataset versioning and reproducible pipelines
+- **Cost-Quality Analytics**: Interactive dashboards showing model performance vs API costs
-2. **7-Dimension SOC/GRC Rubric**: Evaluating accuracy, compliance alignment, risk awareness, and clarity
+- **7-Dimension SOC/GRC Rubric**: Technical accuracy, actionability, completeness, compliance alignment, risk awareness, relevance, clarity
-3. **Bias Mitigation with FSP**: Fair evaluation regardless of verbosity or token inflation
-4. **Reproducible Pipelines**: Fixed seeds, dataset versioning, and transparent scoring
-5. **Real-time Cost Tracking**: Token-level cost analysis for budget-conscious decisions
+- **Bias Mitigation**: Focus Sentence Prompting (FSP) for fair evaluation
+- **Experiment Grouping**: Track and compare experiments with metadata
+- **Export Functionality**: CSV export with full research metadata

 ## 🏗️ Architecture